 The yoni is capable of experiencing the greatest pleasure and at the same time it can be the centre of discomfort or even overwhelming pain.
 There are far too many women dealing with chronic pelvic pain, a lot of which translates to sexual pain.
 Nearly 3 out of 4 women have pain during intercourse at some time during their lives.
 83% of women have sexual pain in the first three months after having a baby (vaginal or c-section), this drops to 60% of women by nine months postpartum.
 These numbers are exorbitantly high!
 For some women, the pain is only a temporary problem; for others, it can last a lifetime.
 Even though it’s such a common issue this subject is still a hidden.
 Women are not talking about it and when they are they are very rarely being referred to the professionals that can actually help.
-To start, a gynecological exam can help you in the right direction for treatment.
-Also, there are hemp cbd serum products that can help decrease pelvic pain and promote natural lubrication.

 TYPES OF PAIN